ZihengGENG/ZihengGENG.github.io/_pages/cv.md

 - **Vibration Monitoring of the Shield Machine**

-    A vibration monitoring system including seven accelerometers is designed and implemented in the Changsha Metro Line 1 North Extension.
+    A **vibration monitoring system** including seven accelerometers is designed and implemented in the Changsha Metro Line 1 North Extension.
 It provides a comprehensive vibration dataset of an EPB shield machine excavating through various rock types.
-Based on vibration analysis, two classification charts are developed for full-face rock type detection and ground composition detection, respectively.
-The proposed charts yield error-free predictions for all the 1752 recorded points in the project.
+Based on vibration analysis, **two classification charts** are developed for **full-face rock type detection** and **ground composition detection**, respectively.
+The proposed charts yield **error-free predictions** for all the 1752 recorded points in the project.

     <p align="center">
       <img src="/images/Vibration.png" width="800" alt="Vibration-based Classification Charts" />